pic-ai-robotic-chemistry/Fluorocofs/README.md

 # fluorocofs
-the codes used for extracting aldehyde and amine by llms
+The codes used for extracting aldehyde and amine from PDFs by llms